Bentaleb suggests how Schalke 04 can turnaround winless Bundesliga form | Goal.com

 On Saturday, Bentaleb returned to action after serving two months suspension from the first-team, and he produced an impressive performance in their goalless draw against Taiwo Awoniyi’s Union Berlin.

-The Algeria midfielder complained of fatigue after 64 minutes of action and he also hinted his teammates on how to score goals after they played 180 minutes of football in the Bundesliga without finding the back of the net.
+The Algeria midfielder complained of fatigue after 64 minutes of action and discussed their struggle to score goals after 180 minutes of football in the Bundesliga.

 “After just under an hour, my legs started getting heavier.
 I’ll work hard in the coming days and do some extra work," Bentaleb told the club website.